woblerr/gpbackman/COMMANDS.md

-      --backup-dir string                  the full path to backup directory for local backups --before-timestamp string            delete backup sets older than the given timestamp --cascade                            delete all dependent backups -h, --help                               help for backup-clean
+      --backup-dir string                  the full path to backup directory for local backups --before-timestamp string            delete backup sets older than the given timestamp --cascade                            delete all dependent backups
+      --database string                    delete backup sets only for the specified database -h, --help                               help for backup-clean
       --history-sync-standby-timeout int   shared rsync and remote install timeout in seconds; must be an integer between 1 and 86400 (default 300)
       --no-history-sync-standby            disable gpbackup_history.db sync to the standby coordinator